 There is a bit of aversion to animation on websites today.
 Perhaps this is from years of exposure to blinking banner ads.
 But if viewers prefer plain and simple websites, that lowers the demand to a successor to Flash.
 If the demand is low, how can you make money from Hype?
 Isn’t this just basic economics?

 It is a problem.
 The Freelance Forum at the Tumult website has a little over 30 posts, averaging about 10 per year.
 It’s hard to imagine getting rich as a freelance Hype developer.
 I tried searching for “Hype” jobs on Stack Overflow.
-The response, “That’s a miss.”
+The response to the search query, “That’s a miss.”

 So, can you make money from Hype?